 If you need to see a specialist doctor (like a cardiologist, surgeon, obstetrician or dermatologist) a GP will refer you for treatment.

 Unless you’re from a country that has a Reciprocal Health Care Agreement with Australia, the Australian Government won’t cover the costs of seeing a GP or a specialist and you’ll be responsible for the full cost.

 Depending on the level of cover you choose, you can be covered for up to 100% of the cost of seeing a GP from our GP network.

 If you need to see a specialist for treatment, choosing one from the HCF network (a medical gap doctor) can also save you money.
 Ask the specialist if your insurance will cover the whole cost of your treatment, or whether there’ll be any extra charges for you to pay.

 Choosing a hospital

-We also have agreements with a large number of private hospitals across Australia.
+We have agreements with a large number of private hospitals across Australia.
 If you go to a hospital in the HCF network your insurance should cover all of the hospital costs of treatment that’s covered on your policy.
-Apart from your excess (if you have one) and possibly doctors’ costs (see above), gap for prostheses and gap for diagnostic services such as x-rays, scans and blood tests.
+Apart from your excess (if you have one), possibly doctors’ costs (see above), gap for prostheses and gap for diagnostic services like x-rays, scans and blood tests.